“I think we'll leave around 6.” said male half of the kindly Polish couple at base camp.

 After about 5 hours, we have climbed slowly up to what can best be described as “base camp"; it’s more like an opportunistic, overpriced, serviced campsite that was set up recently when it became clear that foreigners really dig that lil’ lake up there.

 I shared a samovar of hot water with the aforementioned Polish couple and a handful of assorted stragglers, cooking some kind of instant Korean noodle dish I brought from a shop in Karakol.
-A deep chill overtook the campsite as soon as the sun started to set, and soon I felt very good about wearing 100% of my clothes at once.
+A deep chill overtook the campsite as soon as the sun started to set, and soon I felt very good about wearing 100% of the clothes I had packed all at once.
 A few times throughout the night, I woke up a bit nervous about the next day’s trek.
 During a late-night walk to the “toilet” (a hole in the ground with a rustic stone structure around it) I found the stars so spectacular, I actually spent a few minutes trying to photograph them, before realizing that’s just not a thing phone cameras do.

 Just as I’d dared myself the day before, my alarm went off at 5:30 and I unfolded my sore limbs from their cocoon.
 After a brief stop at the loos, I began what would be the longest walking day of my trip to Central Asia: 18 kilometres and 1400 metres of elevation gain over 11 grueling hours.